Jennifer Alanyo

-Jennifer Alanyo is a Ugandan physician, military officer and Legislator.
+Jennifer Alanyo is a Ugandan physician, military officer and legislator.
 She represents the Uganda people's defence forces (UPDF) in the parliament of Uganda.

-Background and Education
+Background and education

-Alanyo is a medical doctor by profession, she is also a UPDF military officer at the rank of Major.
+Alanyo is a medical doctor by profession.
+She is also a UPDF military officer at the rank of Major.

-She is among the high profile medical personnel in UPDF where she heads the medical team, that among others supervises UPDF recruitment processes in order to recruit healthy soldiers.

 Career

 She was voted into parliament to represent the Uganda People's Defense Forces (UPDF) in 2021 on recommendation from the military council and subsequent voting by military personnel.

 She is among the three (3) female representatives of UPDF in parliament, the others include, Charity Bainababo and Victor Nekesa.

 In parliament, she serves on the committee of science, technology and innovation.